-All outdoor gyms in Randwick City (Maroubra, Clovelly, Chifley, Kensington and Frenchmans Bay) are closed as of 28 March 2020 until further notice.
+All outdoor gyms in Randwick City (Maroubra, Clovelly, Chifley, Kensington and Frenchmans Bay) are reopening from Friday 15 May 2020.

 Randwick Local Planning Panel (RLPP) meetings

 Due to ongoing COVID-19 (Coronavirus) precautions, the Randwick Local Planning Panel (RLPP) meeting on Thursday 11 June will be held by public teleconferencing via Microsoft Teams.
 Find out more information on the Randwick Local Planning Panel page.

-Chifley Skate Park and Maroubra Skate Park are closed as of 28 March 2020 until further notice.
+Chifley Skate Park and Maroubra Skate Park are reopening from Friday 15 May 2020.

-- There is no impact to waste collection services (except On Call bookings).
+- There is no impact to household waste collection services